Ethnicity of Cleopatra: Ancestry

-Joyce Tyldesley concurs, noting that while there were blonde Macedonian rulers, like Ptolemy II, Cleopatra's known ancestry of Macedonian and Persian make it likely she had "dark hair and an olive or light brown complexion".
-She further notes that due to some uncertainty in modern historiography about the Ptolemaic family tree, Cleopatra was "somewhere between 25 per cent to 100 percent of Macedonian extraction," while maintaining that by the time of Cleopatra's birth the Ptolemies were culturally Hellenistic Macedonians who had acquired "at least some Egyptian habits."
-For Encyclopedia Britannica's article on queen Cleopatra, Tyldesley writes that "Cleopatra was of Macedonian descent and had little, if any, Egyptian blood", while noting that Plutarch implied she was the first Ptolemaic ruler to learn Egyptian and that for political purposes, Cleopatra styled herself as the new Isis (as well as the Greek goddess Aphrodite), like her ancestor Cleopatra III, "who had also claimed to be the living embodiment of the goddess Isis."
+For Encyclopedia Britannica's article on Queen Cleopatra, Tyldesley writes that "Cleopatra was of Macedonian descent and had little, if any, Egyptian blood", while noting that Plutarch implied she was the first Ptolemaic ruler to learn Egyptian and that for political purposes, Cleopatra styled herself as the new Isis (as well as the Greek goddess Aphrodite), like her ancestor Cleopatra III, "who had also claimed to be the living embodiment of the goddess Isis."

-Roger S. Bagnall states that the Greek attitude towards Egypt and Egyptians appears to have been an exploitative one, "in both the neutral and the negative senses of that word".
+Roger S. Bagnall points out that the Greek attitude towards Egypt and Egyptians appears to have been an exploitative one, "in both the neutral and the negative senses of that word".
 Furthermore, he points out that the Greek ruling class was able to adapt to their new circumstances "without fundamental cultural alteration", which, combined with their position of power in the Egypt, "enabled them to take whatever they wished from Egypt without ceasing to become Greeks."
 Francine Prose notes that although Cleopatra was born and "apparently thought of herself" as a Macedonian Greek queen, all that mattered to the Romans was that "she was not a Roman and, more important, that her existence, her influence, and her power constituted an obstacle to Roman expansion."